wyluilipe/interpratated_language/README.md

 # C++
-interpreteded programming language on C++ to solve the economical game.
+Interpreteded programming language on C++ to solve the economical game.
+There is a realization of this language in "sec.cpp" file and the example of program in "text.txt".